Mass Casualty Incident!!

 The rules for military MCI/CCP’s and civilian CCP’s are inherently different, yet they share many of the same principles of care.
 Staying safe, rapid evaluation and prioritization of patients, and subsequent stabilization and evacuation.

-For military medics-please see already established MCI and TCCC CCP care protocols.
 This post is to help expand the understanding of EMS and First Responders, those with medical knowledge who are witness to MCI, and military medics who need refreshers on helpful tips and techniques.

 What makes an MCI an MCI?
 By military definition, an MCI is when you have more casualties than you do medical resources to support their care.